-John Candy was born October 31, 1950, in Toronto, Canada.
+Actor and comedian John Candy was born on October 31, 1950, in Toronto, Canada.
 He got his big break when he was offered membership in the Second City comedy troupe.
-In 1984, he co-starred with Tom Hanks in the film Splash, and became a movie star.
+In 1984, he co-starred with Tom Hanks in the film Splash and became a movie star.
 Audiences loved Candy for his roly-poly good nature and wry humor.
-A veteran of more than 40 films, in 1994, he died of a heart attack while shooting a film in Mexico.
+A veteran of more than 40 films, Candy died of a heart attack while shooting a film in Mexico in 1994.

-The veteran of more than 40 films, Candy was also an avid sports fan and co-owner of a Canadian Football League franchise, the Toronto Argonauts.
-With actors Dan Aykroyd and Jim Belushi, he owned a chain of blues bars and restaurants called House of Blues.
+In addition to being a veteran of more than 40 films, Candy was an avid sports fan and co-owned a Canadian Football League franchise, the Toronto Argonauts.
+Additionally, he owned a chain of blues bars and restaurants called House of Blues with Dan Aykroyd and Jim Belushi.